raganwald/raganwald.github.com/_posts/2016-12-15-what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.md

 And as noted in the beginning, this "many-to-many-ness" contributes to expressiveness and to ensuring that we can write software where there is a one-to-one relationship between entities and responsibilities.
 For example, `bisect` is the authority on bisecting lists.
 We can arrange to write all of our code to invoke `bisect`, rather than duplicating its functionality.

-Our heuristic is that the more general-purpose the interface and behavioural "contract" that a function provides, and the more focused and simple a responsibility it has, the greater its "many-to-many-ness." **Therefore, when we write template functions like `multirec`, we should strive to design them to accept general-purpose parameters with simple responsibilities.**
+Our heuristic is that the more general-purpose the interface and behavioural "contract" that a function provides, and the more focused and simple a responsibility it has, the greater its "many-to-many-ness." **Therefore, when we write higher-order functions like `multirec`, we should strive to design them to accept general-purpose parameters with simple responsibilities.**

 But we can also write functions like `bisectLeftAndRight` and `mergeLeftAndRight`.
 But when we do, there will be a one-to-many relationship, because we have little use for them outside of our specific merge application.
 This does allow us to structure our code and extract commonality like how to perform a binary recursion, but by limiting the many-to-many-ness of our program, we limit its expressiveness.